wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

 Additionally, unlike many "like economies", this is a completely open data platform.
-Everyone in the system can look at the data of anyone else in the system.
+Anyone in the system can look at the data of anyone else in the system.